centiLinda/AToM-human-prediction/README.md

-# AToM: Adaptive Theory-of-Mind-Based Human Motion Prediction in Long-Term Human-Robot Interactions
+# AToM: Adaptive Theory-of-Mind-Based Human Motion Prediction in Long-Term Human-Robot Interactions [ICRA 2025]

-**NOTE**: More content to be added after paper acceptance.
+**NOTE**: More content to be added (see TODO).
 Feel free to post an issue if you have any questions.

 ## Getting started